 Why tech companies struggle here

-There is also an employer brand problem.
+There is also an employer brand problem that most tech companies haven't fully confronted.
 Tech companies have built their reputations around innovation and technical excellence.
 That story is compelling for engineers.
-For non-technical professionals, it often says nothing about why their expertise would be valued there.
+For non-technical professionals, particularly senior ones who have choices, it often says nothing about why their expertise would be valued, developed, or given real organizational authority.

 What the companies getting it right are doing